Lunarbits222/Lunarbits222/README.md

 Lunarbits were launched embedded with QR codes inscribed on nickel disks inside a time capsule (Lunaprise IM-1 Mission).
 The time capsule, which contained bitcoin projects including the first bitcoin whitepaper to land on the moon,  was bolted to the Odessyus Lunar Lander.
 On February 15th, 2025, the payload was launched to the moon atop a SpaceX Falcon 9 in a private sector mission, landing on the south pole of the moon on 2.22 February 22nd, 2024.
 The time capsule project was curated by Space Blue, a private space and content company ( along with Galactic Legacy Labs, the payload partner), and a community quickly evolved , supporting the launch of the first bitcoin memecoin born on the moon.
 The Lunarbits project is community-driven and not authored or curated by SpaceX or NASA, and is part of the first private commercial space mission to land on the moon in 50 years for NASA, the USA, and privately funded projects like Space Blue's initiatives to land art, commercial content and bitcoin projects on the moon.

-Space Blue, as the only authorized party for certifications of assets in the time capsule,  maintains a registry of official payloads of content it curated and stored in the time capsule and their metadata, which landed on the moon at: https://verify.spaceblue.club/
+Space Blue, as the only authorized party for certifications of assets in the Lunaprise time capsule,  maintains a registry of official payloads of content it curated and stored in the time capsule and their metadata, which landed on the moon at: https://verify.spaceblue.club/
 Further information on the space mission itself can be found online at https://github.com/lunaprise and https://spaceblue.club